mjfitzpatrick/imh2fits/README.md

 in native byte order and used SPP strings (basically short integers) and are typically now byte-swapped relative to x86-based machines.
-The later V2 files were written in a fixed big-endian format using packed strings an contain a flag to indicate whether the pixels are swapped relative to the big-endian format.
+The later V2 files were written in a fixed big-endian format using packed strings and contain a flag to indicate whether the pixels are swapped relative to the big-endian format.

 The IMH2FITS task will unpack the header/pixels from either V1 or V2 files